-- Honesty We will speak the truth in love. - Confidentiality We will not share issues and concerns outside this relationship without permission except when someone is in danger or is being hurt. - Safety We will honor personal and professional boundaries within a safe environment and relationship. - Vulnerability We will share conversation about life, ministry, and development issues. - Punctuality We will be prompt for appointments and calls out of respect for each other. - Preparedness We will come prepared to each meeting.
+- Honesty We will speak the truth in love. - Confidentiality We will not share issues and concerns outside this relationship without permission except when someone is in danger or is being hurt. - Safety We will honor personal and professional boundaries within a safe environment and relationship. - Vulnerability We will share conversations about life, ministry, and development issues. - Punctuality We will be prompt for appointments and calls out of respect for each other. - Preparedness We will come prepared to each meeting.

-"Before God ar nd each other w e commit ourse elves to this rela ationship." •
+"Before God and each other we commit ourselves to this relationship."

-Student Signature Date

-District TRIM Coordinator Signature Date
+Student Signature Date District TRIM Coordinator Signature Date